sboteroarango/sboteroarango/README.md

 Here are some ideas to get you started:
 -->
 - 📓 I know Python, Java and C#
-- 🥇 I'm currently learning Arduino
+- 🥇 I'm currently learning HTML, CSS and Javascript
 - 🔭 I like challenges
+- 💪 40 wpm typist
 - 👯 I seek to collaborate in as many proyects as possible to learn as much as I can
 - 📫 meet me at sboteroarango@gmail.com